-Located just northwest of Charlotte and south of Hickory, Lincolnton is easily accessible from I-40 and I-85 via Highway 321 and is only 25 miles from Charlotte Douglas International Airport.
+Located just northwest of Charlotte and south of Hickory, Lincolnton is easily accessible from I-40 and I-85 via Highway 321, only 25 miles from Charlotte Douglas International Airport.
 Perfect for a day trip from anywhere in the Piedmont & Western North Carolina.

 Incorporated in 1785, Lincolnton is the second oldest town west of the Catawba River and the only incorporated city in mostly rural Lincoln County.
 Our heritage is rich.
 History buffs will relish the opportunity to visit Revolutionary War sites and a stroll down our tree-lined streets reveals no shortage of historic homes from the nineteenth century.
 Over 200 years of history are just waiting to be discovered!